bridgetownrb/bridgetown/bridgetown-website/src/_docs/automations.md

 end
 ```

-Bridgetown also provides actions which are useful for working in the context
+Bridgetown provides tasks which are useful specifically for working in the context
 of website projects.

 Here's an example of a plugin's `bridgetown.automation.rb` which adds itself